That calculated dollar metric results from a 129.8% acceleration from $5.92 billion five years earlier in 2020.

 Below are exports from Venezuela that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Venezuela’s goods trail Venezuelan importer spending on foreign products.

-Venezuela has highly negative net exports and therefore international trade deficits notably for machinery including electronics and computers.
+Venezuela has highly negative net exports and therefore international trade deficits notably for machinery including computers and other electronics.

 Major Venezuelan Export Companies